Background-free calibrated electric-field imaging with Rydberg-state fluorescence and Autler-Townes splitting: Appendix A: Theoretical model

-The Autler–Townes effect is observed as a splitting and broadening of the EIT in the fluorescence spectrum of the Rydberg laser.
+Having obtained the density matrix $\rho$, it is now possible to retrieve the observed Autler-Townes splitting, by extracting the fluorescence spectrum of the Rydberg laser.
 This is proportional to the expectation values of $\bra{4}\rho(\Delta_{1269})\ket{4}$.
 In the experiment, the measurement of fluorescence happens after some time from the moment the interaction started, which allows the system to relax into a steady state.
-In the macroscopic picture, the steady state is time independent, $\dot \rho = 0$, which simplifies the calculations significantly.
+The calculations are therefore greatly simplified, since a steady state is time independent, i.e. $\dot{\rho}=0$.